tmrdlt/masterthesis-khipu-frontend/README.md

 Ludwig-Maximilian University of Munich.
 The repository contains the frontend written in TypeScript.

 - The backend can be found [here](https://github.com/tmrdlt/masterthesis-khipu).
-- The tool was evaluated in a user study.
-The evaluation can be found [here](https://github.com/tmrdlt/masterthesis-evaluation).

 ## Demonstration
 ![](khipu_demo.gif)